 Your first few days on campus will be busy with unpacking, setting up your room and attending orientation sessions.
-We recommend you spend a few minutes prior to moving in to discuss the following information with your new roommate.
-During the first week of classes, your Resident Assistant (RA) will be giving you and your roommate a Roommate Contract.
-The Roommate Contract will help you and your roommate to better understand each other, set rules, and avoid misunderstandings and conflicts.
+We recommend you spend a few minutes before moving in to discuss the following information with your new roommate.
+During the first week of classes, your Resident Assistant (RA) will give you and your roommate a Roommate Contract.
+The Roommate Contract helps you and your roommate better understand each other, set rules, and avoid misunderstandings and conflicts.
 We encourage you to work together to lay the foundation for a successful relationship.

 Contact Your Roommate Before Move-in Day

 Housing assignment letters are sent out in mid-July.
 Once you receive your housing assignment letter, call or write to your roommate.
 This will give you an opportunity to get to know each other before the two of you live together.
 It is very important to remember not to judge your roommate based on your first contact with them.
 We recommend you discuss with each other what each of you plans to bring.
 This will ensure that your room doesn't have duplicate items that could easily be shared, such as a TV and furniture.

 Naturally, you'll feel a little nervous.
 Remember to be patient with each other.
 Any anxiety will go away as you and your roommate get to know each other better.

 If a problem arises, it is very important that you and your roommate speak openly and honestly about it.
 As soon as you have a problem, discuss it with your roommate.
 It is very important not to talk badly about your roommate to others.
 Make an effort to consider your roommate's point of view.

 It isn't very common for roommates to become best friends.
 We recommend you take this opportunity that being in college affords to develop friendships with other students while building a good relationship with your roommate.

 Learn From One Another